North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Lance and I had the opportunity to attend Armed to Farm: Sustainable Agriculture Training For Military Veterans in Charlo, MT, last Oct.
 The Mission Valley area was stunning and loaded with farmers.
 We stayed at NinePipes Lodge on the Flathead Indian Reservation.
 There's a coffee and gift shop, restaurant, dining hall and meeting room on site.

 Our weeklong stay was covered, as were many meals and transportation to the farm visits.
 We were lucky to have our daughter and Lance's dad to look after the homestead in our absence.
-They lost power a couple times and had to warm our chicks by the fireplace.
+They lost power a couple times and had to keep our baby chicks warm by the fireplace.

 NCAT, the National Center for Appropriate Technology, is the organization that sponsored Armed to Farm.
 They're a non-profit that has promoted sustainable living for 40 years.